mk-pmb/minecraft-nether-roof-biomes-marker/README.md

 The script will `/teleport` you to pre-defined places in a grid, guess biome from sky color, and `/setblock` a marker block accordingly.

+If you have WorldEdit installed, it can even mark huge areas much more efficiently than the `/teleport` + `/setblock` approach.
+See "Using WorldEdit" below.

 ### This is a crutch.